 Fiber isn’t the only thing present in fruit and vegetable pulp.
-A 2012 study compared the presence of phytochemicals — antioxidant compounds with potential anti-cancer properties — in grapefruit juice versus blended grapefruits.
+A compared the presence of phytochemicals — antioxidant compounds with potential anti-cancer properties — in grapefruit juice versus blended grapefruits.
 The researchers found that the blended fruit had a higher concentration of the beneficial compound because that compound is primarily found in the fibrous membranes of the fruit.

 Advocates of juicing suggest that eating fruits and vegetables without the fiber gives your body a break from the hard work of digestion.
 They also suggest it enhances the absorption of nutrients.

-One analysis confirmed that beta-carotene, a beneficial carotenoid, obtained from juiced produce rather than whole food forms, resulted in higher blood levels of beta-carotene.
+One confirmed that beta-carotene, a beneficial carotenoid, obtained from juiced produce rather than whole food forms, resulted in higher blood levels of beta-carotene.
 Many studies find that higher levels of plasma or blood levels of beta-carotene predict lower cancer risk.
 The researchers stated that soluble fiber reduces beta-carotene absorption by 30 to 50 percent.

 However, they also pointed out that blending is beneficial, too.
 While the fiber remains present in blending, the cell walls of the foods are broken down.
 This allows for improved absorption of beta-carotene.